igkov/ecu-emulator/README.md

 # Engine ECU emulator

 Engine ECU CAN-BUS emulator (Mitsubishi based).
 Make simple CAN-BUS events and process some PID-requests.
+This project used for stand-alone debug <a href="https://github.com/igkov/bcomp11">BCOMP software</a>.

 More information on <a href="igorkov.org/bcomp11">igorkov.org/bcomp11</a> and <a href="igorkov.org/bcomp11v2">igorkov.org/bcomp11v2</a> pages.